Welcome to geoffreymiller.info

 **Why Chris Hipkins is heading to Brisbane – not Beijing (Democracy Project, 19 April, also republished by Newshub, Radio New Zealand (RNZ), The Australian, The Diplomat, New Zealand Institute of International Affairs (NZIIA), Evening Report, Breaking Views, BFD, Daily Examiner)

-Christopher Luxon announces National’s policy on India (1 News at 6pm, 18 April, video not currently available online)
+Christopher Luxon announces National’s policy on India (1 News at 6pm, 18 April)

 Is anti-nuclear New Zealand ‘playing with fire’ as it mulls military tech role in Aukus alliance?
 (South China Morning Post, 14 April)